 This Hidden Mountain Village Is Like a Warp Zone to Bavaria

 I gave them zero context.
-A few hours later they called me: “Ver are we and vhy does it look like Bavaria?”
+A few hours later they called me: “Vhere are we and vhy does it look like Bavaria?”

-Leavenworth appears in the dense, winding forests of the Cascade Mountains like a strange dream.
-As the town snaps into focus, it becomes clear that this is a far cry from the typical Pacific Northwest timber towns that that dot Highway 2.
-A uniform Tudor aesthetic emerges, with alpine buildings and A-frame homes enveloping you in a Bavarian feel so authentic you'd be forgiven for thinking you'd gone through a wormhole to Europe.
+Leavenworth emerges from the dense, winding forests of the Cascade Mountains like a dream.
+As the town snaps into focus, a uniform Tudor aesthetic emerges in direct contrast to the timber towns that preceded it along Highway 2.
+Alpine buildings and A-frame homes envelope you in a Bavarian feel so authentic you'd be forgiven for thinking you'd gone through a wormhole to Europe.

 Strolling the hotel-packed downtown, you'll pass German-style steinhouses and restaurants serving giant platters of schnitzel and kraut at eateries like Andreas Keller Restaurant and Leavenworth Sausage Garten.
 Lederhosen-clad polka musicians walk the streets en route to gigs.
-German sausages hang in the windows amid a row of shops hocking chocolates, pretzels, and an array of goods to folks who are here to see the iconic Nutcracker Museum.
+German sausages hang in the windows amid a row of shops hocking chocolates and pretzels.
+A line perpetually forms at the Nutcracker Museum, whether it's the dead of summer or under a blanket of snow.
 Even the McDonald's is decked out in German finery.

 If that sounds slightly cheesy, well, it can be.
 That, too, is part of the charm.